 Kent Mason, a partner with Davis & Harman, told ThinkAdvisor that “when a financial institution talks to a small business about the possibility of starting a retirement plan, a key issue for discussion is the fact that the small business needs assistance with respect to the selection and ongoing monitoring of a menu of investment options to offer employees.”

 Under current law, Mason continued, “the financial institution can provide assistance to the small business in that regard without the financial institution becoming a fiduciary.
 However, under the DOL’s fiduciary rulemaking, “the financial institution would become a fiduciary by reason of providing any assistance.
 As a fiduciary, the financial institution would be prohibited from providing that assistance because of DOL’s prohibited transaction rules.
 So the financial institution would be prohibited from helping.”
+The small business owner, he explained, “would then have two choices: choose and monitor the investments himself or herself (subject to fiduciary liability) or find and pay an independent third party to do the choosing and monitoring.”

 The problem is that “most small-business owners do not have the expertise to do the former, which would expose them to liability if they go in this direction without expertise.
 So most small businesses would need to find an independent expert and pay that expert separately.”